-- 103 kms of new rail trail between Armidale and Glen Innes; - To function effectively as a shared use facility (for cyclists and walkers), the New England Rail Trail should have a width of 2.5 metres; - Removal of the existing coarse ballast material on the existing rail corridor; - · Removal of existing steel railway track and sleepers; - Preserve embankment and side drains during ballast and track/sleeper removal; - Grading, then spreading and compacting of new surface material (locally available earth surface (gravel, decomposed granite, crushed limestone, etc.); - Chicanes, management access gates and signage at road crossings; - Prominent trail head promotional signage; - It is strongly recommended that distance signage and "Emergency Markers" be installed (showing distances, GPS coordinates at road crossings and emergency contact numbers); - Other signage describing permitted use (e.g. no motor vehicles) and interpretive signage (e.g. information about events, wildlife, landforms etc.). - Proper drainage installed for erosion control; - There are 26 bridges along the entire 103km route, ranging in length from 4m to 120m.
+- 35.5 kms of new rail trail between Glen Innes and Ben Lomond; - To function effectively as a shared use facility (for cyclists and walkers), the New England Rail Trail should have a width of 2.5 metres; - Removal of the existing coarse ballast material on the existing rail corridor; - · Removal of existing steel railway track and sleepers; - Preserve embankment and side drains during ballast and track/sleeper removal; - Grading, then spreading and compacting of new surface material (locally available earth surface (gravel, decomposed granite, crushed limestone, etc.); - Chicanes, management access gates and signage at road crossings; - Prominent trail head promotional signage; - It is strongly recommended that distance signage and "Emergency Markers" be installed (showing distances, GPS coordinates at road crossings and emergency contact numbers); - Other signage describing permitted use (e.g. no motor vehicles) and interpretive signage (e.g. information about events, wildlife, landforms etc.). - Proper drainage installed for erosion control; - There are 14 bridges along the Stage One 35.5 km route, ranging in length from 4m to 120m.
 Most of these bridges will be retained (with upgrades) or replaced with pre-fabricated bridges.
 Reinstatement and refurbishment of the bridges (re-decking and installing handrails in compliance with Australian Standards for bridges) will be a major component of the cost of establishing the New England Rail Trail; - Trail furniture (seating) at scenic locations; - Car parking area, often with picnic facilities, interpretive signage, a map panel of the trail showing sites of interest and distances to features along the trail and a Code of Conduct at trailhead locations; - It is critical that the rail trail corridor be fenced on both sides of the trail where it passes through farms - for public liability insurance and risk reasons.
 The rail trail corridor cannot remain unfenced.
 The existing boundary fencing is sufficient to address these concerns.
 There is limited need for new boundary fencing;

-- Erection of new fencing along the entire corridor producing a 6m corridor where the excess areas off the trail can be used by landholders for grazing stock.
+- Erection of new fencing along the Stage One corridor producing a 6m corridor where the excess areas off the trail can be used by landholders for grazing stock.
 Use of permanent fencing to facilitate grazing the "remnant" corridor will involve installing new fencing closer to the trail (rather than at the property boundary).
-This ensures ongoing grazing access to the "remnant" corridor, even if land ownership changes; - Retail existing livestock and machinery crossings; - All artefacts and relics of the railway remain in place during the construction of the trail.
+This ensures ongoing grazing access to the "remnant" corridor, even if land ownership changes; - · Retail existing livestock and machinery crossings; - All artefacts and relics of the railway remain in place during the construction of the trail.
 The existing stations and other buildings in all the station grounds are outstanding examples of preserved railway heritage; - All existing signs, signals and switches have been identified and allowance made for their retention and upgrading; - Vegetation clearing generally speaking, a cleared 'trail corridor' of 3.5 4.0 metres will be required to enable a trail of 2.5 metres to be developed in the centre of the cleared corridor.
-Either side of this trail will be further clearing of vegetation up to 1.0m for drainage; - Toilets proposed trailheads at Ben Lomond Station, Guyra and Black Mountain have existing toilets.
-It is assumed these are still functioning.
-There are also accessible toilets at Llangothlin.
+Either side of this trail will be further clearing of vegetation up to 1.0m for drainage; - Toilets proposed trailheads at Ben Lomond Station, Glen Innes Station and Glencoe have existing toilets.
 Consideration has been given to the installation of additional toilets along the rail trail but it is felt unnecessary given the relatively short distances between the existing facilities and the high cost of new toilets.
 There is no standard accepted distance between toilets on a trail.

 More details of the works are provided in Tables 11, 12, 13, 15 & 16 of the New England Rail Trail Plan (Attachment 1).
+And Tables 1 to 5 of the revised costings for Stage One can be found in Attachment 2.